U.S. retailers benefit from warmer April as sales bounce back

 Several other retailers reported large jumps in April results, reflecting shoppers' continuing appetite for bargains.

-Discount apparel retail Stein Mart Inc (SMRT.O) said comparable sales rose 8.9 percent, while rival Cato Corp (CATO.N) reported an 18 percent jump and raised its profit forecast.
+Discount apparel retail Stein Mart Inc said comparable sales rose 8.9 percent, while rival Cato Corp reported an 18 percent jump and raised its profit forecast.

-Youth retailers The Buckle Inc (BKE.N) and Zumiez Inc (ZUMZ.O) also reported better-than-expected April sales.
+Youth retailers The Buckle Inc and Zumiez Inc also reported better than expected April sales.

+All four stocks were higher in morning trading.
+(Editing by Jilian Mincer and Nick Zieminski)